All Episodes

 Well, yes, absolutely.

-I will believe in our stupidity or ignorance exactly right.
+I will believe in artificial intelligence.

-I will believe in artificial intelligence when a machine whinges it's being worked too hard and doesn't get enough vacation days or pay.
+When a machine whinges, it's being worked too hard and doesn't get enough vacation days or pay.

 Yes.

-Uh the division between the rich and the poor is that the poor have their wealth in cash and the rich have their wealth in things.
+The division between the rich and the poor is that the poor have their wealth in cash and the rich have their wealth in things.

 Quantitative easing, you're sucking value out of cash.